Hershey's First Bilingual U.S. - GuruFocus.com

-Investment in U.S. Manufacturing Results in Highly Qualified Employees, Improved Retention and Equity

-HERSHEY, Pa., Dec.
-7, 2022 /PRNewswire/ -- The Hershey Company (NYSE:HSY, Financial) announced today its first bilingual manufacturing facility.
-Through the launch of the company's 'Say Hola' initiative, the Hershey plant in Hazleton, Pennsylvania now seamlessly integrates both Spanish and English-speaking employees.
+HERSHEY, PA / ACCESSWIRE / December 8, 2022 / The Hershey Company (NYSE:HSY, Financial) announced its first bilingual manufacturing facility.
+Through the launch of the company's ‘Say Hola' initiative, the Hershey plant in Hazleton, Pennsylvania now seamlessly integrates both Spanish and English-speaking employees.
 The transformation evolves Hershey's employee experience and ensures a work environment that's accessible and equitable.
 In place for nearly one year, the program has enabled hiring of a more experienced workforce, improved retention and reduced recruitment costs.
-'Say Hola' further advances Hershey's commitments to its communities while underscoring enterprise-wide DEI priorities, career development programs and enhanced care systems and rewards for employees.
+‘Say Hola' further advances Hershey's commitments to its communities while underscoring enterprise-wide DEI priorities, career development programs and enhanced care systems and rewards for employees.

 "At the frontline of our business, our manufacturing employees make what we do possible and are a driving force behind our recent supply chain investments," said Jason Reiman, SVP, Chief Supply Chain Officer.
 ‘Say Hola' precedes a wide range of new and improved employee support programs launching in 2023 including enhanced parental leave, new training and development opportunities and local community efforts.
 "By delivering exceptional and inclusive experiences for employees, their families and the greater communities, we are doubling down on our legacy commitment to ensure Hershey is a top workplace for manufacturing workers so that people can grow within our company."